 “I have to make arrangements for the body.
 Close up her camp.
 I don’t intend to stay.”

 The militia man nods satisfied and returns to the truck with his men.
 Anderson watches them drive off.
 He is tired.
 His eyes lower to the crimson stained ground.
 A cacophony of noise.
 Restless animals calling.

 Sleep.
 Even if it wasn’t for the sticky heat of the African night or the fear drenched sweat that awakens him, sleep wouldn’t come easy tonight.
 Firstly his leg is still a problem.
-He’d lost muscle and tissue a couple of years earlier in a mortar attack; a mended fracture that still brings pain.
+He’d lost muscle and tissue some five years earlier in a mortar attack; a mended fracture that still brings pain.
 Then there is the guilt he feels for her.
 Thirdly there is the damn cat.
 He can hear it stalking and crying in its compound.
 Does it know she’s dead?
 It was almost Helena’s pet.
 What should he do with the cat?
 Release it?
 Shoot it?
 The cat is calling.
 Does it know she’s gone?
 Anderson gets up and crosses the compound, avoiding the large wire cage on its perimeter, making his way to her tent.

 Rummaging through her belongings he finds Helena’s journal and flips it open at a random page, skimming the words and thoughts of a person now gone.